 - Centralized cloud-based repository with expert review of images, biopsies,sonography, etc. including those maintained within a PACS system

 Maternal and Child Health Leaders

 At Emmes, we value the open exchange of communication between our therapeutic area leaders and your team.
-We encourage you to contact us to discuss your research plan and determine how we can support your development pathway.
+We encourage you to contact us to discuss your plan for pediatric trials and determine how we can support your development pathway.